Have you ever spent unnecessary time on a request, all because you & your colleagues weren’t on the same page? *raises hand*

 That’s why we’re putting a process in place.
 We already considered the types of requests we get and the major perspectives involved.
 We also built a framework that outlines everything that needs to happen before a request is completed.

-Now it’s time to turn our attention the beginning – when our colleagues first ask for the “thing.”
+Now it’s time to turn our attention the beginning – the moment we collect those requirements.

 Your intake system is key to a productive process.